Biden to pay tribute to 'American giant' Bob Dole at Capitol

 “He served at a time when there was mutual respect, even though disagreement on many issues, across the aisle, across the Capitol,” Pelosi said Wednesday.
 “I found him to be a man of his word.
 Everybody did.”

 Black draperies hung on doorways under the Capitol dome in preparation for the service.
-A lectern was positioned in way that the statue of another Kansas stateman, Dwight Eisenhower, will likely be seen in the background behind the day’s speakers.
+About 100 chairs were set up, socially distanced for COVID-19 protocols.
+A lectern was positioned in a way that the statue of another Kansas stateman, Dwight Eisenhower, will likely be seen in the background behind the day’s speakers.

 Sen. Mitch McConnell, now the longest-serving Republican Senate leader, said Dole idolized Eisenhower, calling the former president and general a hero who embodied “the finest qualities of the American people.”